 When it’s time to present models, AEC professionals need a way to render their designs and with Rhino, you’ll have a number of options.
 For instance, take advantage of any one of the available rendering plug-ins, export files to a rendering application, or use Rhino Render within the software.
 Whatever route you choose, be sure that your Rhino recommended hardware is configured to handle both primary modeling functions, as well as rendering workflows.

 As an AEC professional, you’re no stranger to having to work on-the-go, but no matter if you're in transit or remote, you need a capable mobile workstation to support Rhino creative workflows.
 Finding a computer to emulate desktop Rhino performance isn't easy, but it's not impossible.
-BOXX has developed a line of mobile laptops which provide users the same type of performance they'd expect from a desktop workstation.
-For instance, while the GoBOXX MXL features an 9th generation 3.6GHz Intel® Core® i7 processor, the GoBOXX SLM has six or eight cores and the power of the new NVIDIA Quadro® RTX GPUs.
+BOXX mobile laptops provide users the same type of performance they'd expect from a desktop workstation.
+GoBOXX MXL features an Intel® Core® i7 desktop processor, while the GoBOXX SLM has eight cores and NVIDIA RTX graphics.

 Our performance specialists can help you find the right workstation purpose-built for your applications and workflow.